 7. Future Employability

 German MBA schools are highly research-based universities aiming to prepare you with the skills and knowledge required in the job market.
-German like Frankfurt are valued as European financial and business centers and boast globally-recognized companies like Adidas, Amazon, Bosch, Google, the European Central Bank, and automotive companies like Daimler, Porsche, and Volkswagen.
+German cities like Frankfurt are valued as European financial and business centers and boast globally-recognized companies like Adidas, Amazon, Bosch, Google, the European Central Bank, and automotive companies like Daimler, Porsche, and Volkswagen.
 And all these companies hire MBA graduates from local universities.

 8. A Lifetime Experience